Integrable almost complex structures in principal bundles and holomorphic curves: Integrability and induced metrics on the base

-Another equivalent definition is constructed as follows: Let $\tau=(x(t))$ be a curve on $M$. $\tau^{t+h}_t (p)$ is then the end point of the unique horizontal lifting of $\tau$ beginning at $p \in \piinv(x(t))$ and ending in $\piinv(x(t+h))$.
-This gives the notion of parallel displacement in $P$.
+Another equivalent definition is constructed as follows: Let $\tau=(x(t))$ be a curve on $M$.
+The point $\tau^{t+h}_t (p)$ is then the end point of the unique horizontal lifting of $\tau$ beginning at $p \in \piinv(x(t))$ and ending at $\piinv(x(t+h))$.
+This gives the notion of parallel displacement on $P$.
 This construction carries over to parallel displacement in the associated bundle by the formula

 (which is defined independtly of representatives).
-For a section $\sigma$ of the associated bundle one then defines
+For a section $\sigma$ of the associated bundle one then has